openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/02-deploying-first-fuse-application-on-openshift.md

 ![Adding to Empty Project](../../assets/intro-openshift/fis-deploy-app/02-add-to-project-empty.png)

-Now lets have OpenShift build and deploy our newly developed API.
+Its now time have OpenShift build and deploy our newly developed API.
 In our case we have a predefined OpenShift Template, which contains the details for our services, build configurations, and deployment configurations.
 The template also references the source repositories which contain the Fuse API application.

 Lets head on back over to the terminal.
 The first step in building and deploying our API is to add the template to OpenShift by executing the following command :